executeatwill/executeatwill.github.io/_posts/2019-02-11-Install-hashcat-on-windows.md

 Keep in mind by using your GPU the faster the clock speed the faster it will crack hashes.
 Understand with increased speed comes increased heat.
 Our goal should be to ensure we control the heat being generated from large password lists to which I recommend MSI Afterburner.

-(recommended) - MSI Afterburner can be used to monitor temps/fans/overclock GPUs and is found at:
+(recommended) - MSI Afterburner can be used to monitor/overclock GPUs and is found at:

 https://www.msi.com/page/afterburner

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_574A84917F2386108D7471B26020EB1B51D6E2494CDCA652B35B8F05C068E058_1549915242529_image.png)

-# Hashcat Install

 First head over to:
 https://hashcat.net/hashcat/